ssozonoff/sleepy_sensor/README.md

-# Low-Power Sleeping Sensor for RAK4631 + DS3231 RTC
+# Ultra-Low-Power Sleeping Sensor for RAK4631 + DS3231 RTC

-This firmware provides a foundation for building ultra-low-power sensor nodes using the RAK4631 WisBlock Core module with a DS3231 RTC module for timed wake-up.
+This firmware is specifically optimized for **battery-powered sensor nodes** that sleep between measurements to maximize battery life.
+It uses the RAK4631 WisBlock Core module with a DS3231 RTC for timed wake-up, achieving ultra-low sleep current (~0.4µA) for months of operation on a single battery charge.

+## Design Philosophy: Sleep-First Architecture

+This firmware has been carefully optimized by **removing features incompatible with sleep/wake cycles** and implementing sleep-aware alternatives.
+Every design decision prioritizes power efficiency and reliability for nodes that spend >99% of their time asleep.

+**Key Optimizations:**
+- **Removed alert system** - retries and acknowledgments incompatible with sleeping nodes
+- **Removed time-based advertisements** - replaced with wakeup counter-based periodic ads
+- **Removed temporary radio parameters** - not suitable for nodes that reset on wake
+- **Immediate ACL writes** - no lazy writes that could be lost during sleep
+- **Added private channel support** - encrypted telemetry broadcasts for secure sensor data
+- **Added zone-based broadcasting** - transport codes for selective routing and reduced congestion

 ## Architecture Overview